nullpo-head/WSL-Hello-sudo/README.md

 $ ./install.sh
 ```

-Although you don't have to care about the detailed installation process because `install.sh` will
+Although you don't have to care about the detailed installation process,
-show kind instructions for you, `install.sh` does following things.
+`install.sh` does following things.

 1. Copy small Windows CLI apps that launch Windows Hello in `C:\Users\your_account\pam_wsl_hello` (default location)
 2. Install a PAM module to your WSL system.